Share

 CytoSorb Therapy control

-• Use of a medical device outside its specification – e.g. blood flow rate < 100 mL/min or > 700 mL/min during CytoSorb Therapy – is not permitted.
+Use of a medical device outside its technical specifications — for example, a blood flow rate below 100 mL/min or above 700 mL/min during CytoSorb Therapy — is not permitted.

 CytoSorb

-• From a hygienic point of view, the adsorber should be used as soon as possible after priming.
-Basically, the adsorber should be handled according to hygienic guidelines, similar to prepared infusion solutions or extracorporeal circulation systems ready for use.
+It should be handled according to standard hygienic principles, similar to prepared infusion solutions or extracorporeal circulation systems that are ready for clinical use.

-• Data on hygiene beyond the maximum 24 h specified in the IFU are not available.
+Data beyond the maximum treatment duration of 24 hours per device, as specified in the Instructions for Use (IFU), are not available.

-• In the current version of the CytoSorb Therapy booklet “Indications & Practical Aspects” it is recommended: “Treatment duration and indication for adsorber exchange depend on the clinical course.
-The maximum treatment time per adsorber is 24h.”
+The CytoSorb Therapy Booklet “Indications & Practical Aspects” specifies that “treatment duration and the indication for adsorber exchange depend on the clinical course; the maximum treatment time per adsorber is 24 hours.”

 CytoSorb Therapy control